saltstack/salt/doc/topics/releases/nitrogen.rst

   in the details of the network interfaces, IP addresses, MAC address tables, ARP tables and LLDP neighbors.
 - :mod:`BGP finder <salt.runners.bgp>` - Runner to search BGP neighbors details.
+- :mod:`NAPALM syslog <salt.engines.napalm_syslog>` - Engine to import events
+  from the napalm-logs library into the Salt event bus.
+The events are based on the syslog messages from the network devices and structured following the OpenConfig/IETF YANG models.

 New grains: :mod:`Host <salt.grains.napalm.host>`,
 :mod:`Username <salt.grains.napalm.username>` and